[Travel Bits] Sights, festivals around Korea

 The miniature theme park Aiins World is hosting the World Nightview Fantasy Lighting Festival.

-The festival runs from 6 p.m. to 11 p.m. from March to October, and is closed on rainy days.
+The festival runs from 6-11 p.m. from March to October, and is closed on rainy days.
 The last admission is at 10 p.m.

 The admission fee is 16,000 won for adults and 13,000 won for children.
 It is open to visitors of all ages.